SELENODROME

 Six interdependent subsystems

 Reactor, engine, bridge, cryo, life support, hull.
-Failures cascade through the graph.
-Cryo failure wakes the sleeper population — and changes everything.
+Failures cascade through the dependency graph.
+A cryo failure wakes the sleeping majority, and everything downstream changes.

 Centuries, not hours

-The simulation runs on a generational timescale.
-Colonists are born, age, and die during the voyage.
-Most of the people affected by your decisions will never meet you.
+The simulation runs on a generational clock.
+Colonists are born, age, and die in transit.
+Most of the people your decisions affect will never know you existed.

 CRT / terminal aesthetic

-Phosphor green, teal accents, scanlines.
-Pixel type.
-A deliberate callback to the mainframe-era future that never arrived.
+Phosphor green, teal accents, scanlines, pixel type — a callback to the mainframe-era future that never arrived.
+Five languages: English, German, French, Italian, Spanish.

 Deterministic simulation

-Seeded runs reproduce exactly — useful for post-mortem and for sharing stories.
-Hundreds of hand-written narrative beats, plus emergent cascades from compounding system state.
+Seeded runs reproduce exactly, which makes post-mortems and shared stories possible.
+Hundreds of hand-written beats, plus the cascades that emerge from compounding system state.

 SCREENSHOTS